top of page

 1. Jonno White

-Jonno White is one of Australia's most sought after leadership team facilitators, keynote speakers, and authors.
-As the founder of Clarity Group Global, Jonno specialises in helping CEOs, executive teams, and boards build leadership capacity through facilitation, coaching, and strategic offsites.
+Jonno White is the founder of Consult Clarity (also trading as Clarity Group Global) and one of Australia's most in-demand leadership facilitators, keynote speakers, and authors.
+He specialises in helping CEOs, executive teams, and boards build leadership capacity through facilitation, coaching, and strategic offsites.

 Specialties: Working Genius facilitation, leadership team development, executive offsites, keynote speaking, DISC assessments